Rookie of the Year (film): Plot

 Henry's first game is a relief appearance against the New York Mets, where his first pitch gives up a home run to the Mets' arrogant slugger Heddo, and then hits a batter, throws a wild pitch, yet still manages to get his first save.
 Henry improves his control under Steadman's mentoring and records a second consecutive save against the San Francisco Giants, and his first MLB strikeout.

 Continuing to impress, Henry bats for the first time in a road game against the Los Angeles Dodgers.
 He frustrates the pitcher with his small stature and tiny strike zone, to the point that he walks Henry on four straight high pitches.
-He further taunts the pitcher at first and second base, and the pitcher retaliates by hitting the next batter, Suarez, but Henry and Suarez manage to both score runs despite nearly passing each other on the base paths.
+He further taunts the pitcher at first and second base, and the pitcher retaliates by hitting the next batter, but Henry and that next batter manage to both score runs despite nearly passing each other on the base paths.

-The Cubs are winning, and Henry is growing in pitching success and fame.
-His personal life becomes strained as his friends grow resentful, and Mary breaks up with Jack and throws him out of the house when he tricks her into signing a contract that will send Henry to the New York Yankees.
-Henry resolves the conflict with his friends, and team owner Bob Carson explains he never authorized a deal with the Yankees and wants to retain Henry.
-Disappointed that Henry will retire at the end of the season, Carson respects Henry's decision and demotes Fisher down to hot dog vendor after learning he tried to set up the deal.
+The Cubs are winning, and Henry is growing in pitching success and fame; at the same time, Mary and Steadman develop feelings for one another.
+In retaliation, Jack asks Fisher to release Steadman.
+Meanwhile, Henry's personal life becomes strained as his friend George grows resentful when Henry took hours to finish filming a Pepsi commercial instead of helping him and another friend to fix up an old boat.
+Mary breaks up with Jack and throws him out of the house after learning he tricked her into signing a contract that would send Henry to the New York Yankees (and earning Jack a hefty $2.5 million).
+Henry resolves the conflict with his friends by blowing off another commercial to complete the boat with them.
+Kindly team owner Bob Carson explains he never authorized a deal with the Yankees and wants to retain Henry.
+Despite disappointment when he learns that Henry will retire at the end of the season, Carson respects Henry's decision and demotes Fisher down to hot dog vendor after learning that he tried to set up the deal that almost cost the Cubs the division.